lingaoliu105/lingaoliu105.github.io/_posts/2024-11-07-minimal-apis-versus-controllers-in-aspnet-core.md

 - You have a large application with many endpoints
 - You need to apply cross-cutting concerns like authentication or logging
-- You’re following a domain-driven or layered architecture
+- You're following a domain-driven or layered architecture
 - You prefer separation of concerns and testability via dependency injection

 With controllers, you can also take advantage of features like `ModelState` validation, action results, and middleware filters in a structured way.

 ## Minimal APIs: The Lightweight Alternative

 Minimal APIs provide a new way to build HTTP endpoints with minimal ceremony.
-They’re ideal for small services, microservices, or APIs with few endpoints, where you want to avoid the overhead of creating controller classes and action methods.
+They're ideal for small services, microservices, or APIs with few endpoints, where you want to avoid the overhead of creating controller classes and action methods.

 The same endpoint shown above can be written using Minimal APIs like this: